 - Isolate the heat exchanger from the system by closing the supply and return water valves.

 - Position a ball valve on the low point of the heat exchanger.
 This valve will function as your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.

 - Attach your circulation hoses, so you are pumping into the bottom of the heat exchanger and returning the fluid out the top.

 - Your exit point on top needs to be at the highest point of the exchanger.
 If tubes are above your exit point, position the hose at a higher point.
 This action will bring up the liquid volume and ensure the higher tubes are flooded and do not become air-bound with CO2 or foaming resulting from the cleaning.

 - Fill your exchanger with water and perform a hydrostatic test by turning on your pump and circulating water.
 This action assures the exchanger is isolated and none of the ScaleBreak will be needlessly lost.

 - You will need to bleed off enough water equal to the volume of ScaleBreak required for the cleaning.
 If you relieve too much water, you can add some back in to complete your recirculation loop.

-- Water formed deposits will occupy volume, as a result, additional water may need to be added during the cleaning duration as deposits are dissolved.
+- Water-formed deposits will occupy volume.
+As a result, additional water may need to be added during the cleaning duration as deposits are dissolved.

 - Periodically check your isolation valves as they may have initially seated against scale.
-As ScaleBreak dissolves the scale, this action will help you avoid losing product.
+As ScaleBreak dissolves the scale, this action will help you avoid losing the product.

 - Circulate the ScaleBreak solution for the recommended timeframe as indicated by our calculation tool.